andrewjuliodev/andrewjuliodev/README.md

 Being creative is one of my passions, ranging from cooking to making jewellery or anything else really.
 Life is a challenge and it's always better when one chooses their own challenges and discovers new depths of understanding and motivation while better preparing for the unknown!

-Feel free to browse my work, check out my [Website](http://andrewjulio.com):man_technologist: and to contact me here on Github or follow me on [Twitter](https://twitter.com/Andrew):slightly_smiling_face:
+Feel free to browse my work, check out my [Website](http://andrewjulio.com):man_technologist: and follow me on [Twitter](https://twitter.com/Andrew):bird:

 :point_left:Don't forget to hit that Follow button!
 <!--